uthaiyaventhan/Python-American-Cents/README.md

 # Python-American-Cents

-## Progammed as a task from Tynker
+## Programmed as a task from Tynker

 A program to show the change (given in American cents) into coin denominations, such as quarters, dimes, nickels and pennies.